Cyperus digitatus: Taxonomy

 The species was first described by the botanist William Roxburgh in 1820 as a part of the work Flora Indica; or descriptions of Indian Plants.
 The type specimen was collected by Roxburgh in India.
 It has ten synonyms including; Cyperus bourgaei, Cyperus digitatus var. laxiflorus, Cyperus digitatus var. pingbienensis and Cyperus mexicanus.

 Distribution

 In Asia the renge of the plant extends from Pakistan in the west to the eastern sea board of China in the east and extends doen through most of Malesia.
 In Australia is found in creek beds and other damp areas in a small area in the Kimberley region of Western Australia as well as other northern tropical parts of the Northern Territory and Queensland.
-In the Americas it is found as far north as Texas with the rnge exteding south through Central America and into South America as far south as Argentina.
+In the Americas it is found as far north as Texas with the range extending south through Central America and into South America as far south as Argentina.
 In Africa it is found as far north as Egypt south through the rest of the continent to Botswana.